Batyiluyolo/university-shuttle-tracking/SPECIFICATION.md

 **University Transportation**

 ### Problem Statement
-Many universities face challenges with shuttle services, such as lack of real-time tracking, inefficient route management, and unreliable schedules.
+Some universities face challenges with shuttle services, such as lack of real-time tracking, inefficient route management, and unreliable schedules.
 This system aims to provide a user-friendly platform for students and staff to track shuttle locations and schedules in real time.

 ### Scope & Feasibility
 The system will feature: